jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/STLAlgorithms/task.md

 ```cpp
 std::find(start_iterator, end_iterator, value);
 ```
-The first two arguments are iterators that define the range of elements to be searched in.
+The first two arguments are iterators that define the range of elements to be searched within.
 The third argument is the value to be searched for.
 If the value is found, an iterator to the first occurrence of the value is returned.
 Otherwise, an iterator to the end of the range is returned.
-When function don't require an execution policy, Input Iterator will be used, otherwise, it will be Forward Iterator.
+When the function doesn't require an execution policy, an Input Iterator will be used; otherwise, it will be a Forward Iterator.
 ```cpp
 std::vector<int> v = {1, 2, 3, 4, 5};
 auto it = std::find(v.begin(), v.end(), 3);